NerdbotTV/API/README.md

-# NerdBot API
+# Nerdbot API
-The NerdBot API is a feature-rich and constantly expanding way to manage a NerdBot instance remotely.
+The Nerdbot API is a feature-rich and constantly expanding way to manage a Nerdbot instance remotely.
 The current and supported version is `v3`.
 All API calls must be over SSL (https).

 Base URL: https://api.nerdbot.tv/v3/